 • Chlamydia is a sexually transmitted infection, while UTIs are typically caused by bacteria from the digestive tract.

-• Both conditions can cause painful urination and frequent urges to pee, but chlamydia may also lead to abnormal discharge and pelvic pain.
+• Both conditions can cause painful urination and frequent urges to pee.

-• UTIs often cause cloudy or bloody urine, while chlamydia doesn’t typically affect urine appearance.
+• UTIs often cause cloudy or bloody urine, while chlamydia usually does not affect urine appearance.

-• Chlamydia can be asymptomatic, making regular STI testing crucial for sexually active individuals.
+• Chlamydia is often asymptomatic, making regular STI testing essential.

 Understanding UTIs: The Basics